 Applications from mature students with relevant work experience are also welcomed.

 It is essential that you show a commitment to maintaining high standards of attendance.

 You will gain a high standard of culinary skills and will cover a variety of topics including:

-Assessment will include a variety of methods such as assignments, tests, practical tasks and building up a portfolio of evidence.
+Assessment will include a variety of methods such as assignments, exam and practical assessments..

 There will be an additional cost for uniforms.

 You could consider progressing to a Foundation Degree in Hospitality Management.